zstenger93/scop/README.md

 Lighting in 3D graphics is a complex topic.
 Implementing different lighting models and techniques can significantly impact the visual quality of your scenes.
 Experimentation and understanding different lighting properties can help achieve realistic lighting effects in your 3D models.

+My calculations are working but they are not quite correct.
+I might try to improve it and implement more later on with different types of lighting.

 ## Text rendering

-There are wuite a few ways to do it.
+There are quite a few ways to do it.
 For this project I've found `imgui` the best and esier to use compared to other ones I've tried like `freetype`.

+It's considerably faster to make it compile and work.
+Afterwards the how to use it is straight forward.

 ## Resources